AstFaster/AstFaster/README.md

 ### What about me ?

-- :boom: My name is Corentin and I'm 16 yo
+- :boom: My name is Corentin and I'm 17 yo
-- :cyclone: I started to be interested by programming 4 years ago with a minecraft youtuber called [**Didileo**](https://www.youtube.com/channel/UCGRea3qWHKBt32MKB2wCHhw)
+- :cyclone: I started to be interested by programming 5 years ago because of a minecraft youtuber called [**Didileo**](https://www.youtube.com/channel/UCGRea3qWHKBt32MKB2wCHhw)

 ### How to reach me ?